euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sgn/lattice.md

 # Lattice geometries
-The Ising graph allowed for loading instances directly from a file and translating them into a graph.
-The next step towards constructing the tensor network is to build a lattice, based on which we will transform the Ising graph into a clustered Hamiltonian.
+The Ising graph serves as the starting point, allowing users to load instances directly from a file and translate them into a graph with vertices numerated using linear indices.
+To group spins into clusters for the Potts Hamiltonian, it is necessary to map these linear spin coordinates onto the corresponding coordinates of a Potts clusters in a specific lattice geometry.

-Within the `SpinGlassNetworks.jl` package, users have the flexibility to construct three types of lattice geometries, each tailored to specific needs.
+The `SpinGlassNetworks.jl` package provides tools for mapping linear indices into three types of lattice geometries, enabling users to adapt the mapping process to the structure of the problem being analyzed.
+These geometries include super square lattice, Pegasus lattice, and Zephyr lattice, each optimized for specific topologies and applications.
+For example, in the Pegasus lattice, groups of 24 binary spins are clustered into a single Potts variable, while in the Zephyr lattice, clusters consist of 16 binary spins.

 ## Super square lattice
-The `super_square_lattice` geometry represents a square lattice with nearest neighbors interactions (horizontal and vertical interactions between unit cells) and next nearest neighbor interactions (diagonal interactions).
-Unit cells depicted on the schematic picture below as red ellipses can consist of multiple spins.
+The `super_square_lattice` geometry defines a square lattice with interactions between nearest neighbors (horizontal and vertical connections between unit cells) and next-nearest neighbors (diagonal connections).
+In `super_square_lattice` function, linear indices of spins from the Ising graph are mapped onto a 2D super square lattice coordinate system (King's lattice).
-This geometry allows for an exploration of spin interactions beyond the traditional square lattice framework.
+Spins (denoted as black dots in the figure below) are grouped into clusters represented as red ellipses.
+Every spin in this cluster is indexed coresponding to the square lattice coordinate in the new graph with reduced number of variables of higher dimensions (shown on the right).
 ```@raw html
 <img src="../images/sd.png" width="200%" class="center"/>
 ```